(1) Important Information about Procedures for Opening a New Account

 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).

 A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
-Unless a different limitation is disclosed in writing, we restrict the number of transfers from a savings account to another account or to third parties, to a maximum of six per month (less the number of “preauthorized transfers” during the month).
-Other account transfer restrictions may be described elsewhere.
+Limitations on the number of telephonic transfers from a savings account, if any, are described elsewhere.

 Any written notice you give us is effective when we actually receive it, and it must be given to us according to the specific delivery instructions provided elsewhere, if any.
-We must receive it in time to have a reasonable opportunity to act on it.
-If the notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or item, including the precise check or item number, amount, date and payee.
-Written notice we give you is effective when it is deposited in the United States Mail with proper postage and addressed to your mailing address we have on file.
+We must receive any notice in time to have a reasonable opportunity to act on it.
+If a notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or item, including the precise check or item number, amount, date and payee.
+Notice we give you via the United States Mail is when it is deposited in the United States Mail with proper postage and addressed to your mailing address we currently have on file.
+Notice we give you through your email of record, or other electronic method to which you agreed, will be treated as delivered to you when sent.
 Notice to any of you is notice to all of you.

-Your Duty to Report Unauthorized Signatures, Alterations, and Forgeries.
+Your Duty to Report Unauthorized Signatures (Including Forgeries and Counterfeit Checks) and Alterations on Checks and Other Items.
 You must examine your statement of account with "reasonable promptness."
-If you discover (or reasonably should have discovered) any unauthorized signatures or alterations, you must promptly notify us of the relevant facts.
+If you discover (or reasonably should have discovered) any unauthorized signatures (including forgeries and counterfeit checks) or alterations, you must promptly notify us of the relevant facts.
 As between you and us, if you fail to do either of these duties, you will have to either share the loss with us, or bear the loss entirely yourself (depending on whether we used ordinary care and, if not, whether we substantially contributed to the loss).
 The loss could be not only with respect to items on the statement but other items with unauthorized signatures or alterations by the same wrongdoer.

 You agree that the time you have to examine your statement and report to us will depend on the circumstances, but will not, in any circumstance, exceed a total of 30 days from when the statement is first sent or made available to you.

-Your Duty to Report Other Errors.
-In addition to your duty to review your statements for unauthorized signatures, alterations and forgeries, you agree to examine your statement with reasonable promptness for any other error - such as an encoding error.
-In addition, if you receive or we make available either your items or images of your items, you must examine them for any unauthorized or missing indorsements or any other problems.
-You agree that the time you have to examine your statement and report to us will depend on the circumstances.
+Your Duty to Report Other Errors or Problems.
+In addition to your duty to review your statements for unauthorized signatures and alterations, you agree to examine your statement with reasonable promptness for any other error or problem - such as an encoding error or an unexpected deposit amount.
+Also, if you receive or we make available either your items or images of your items, you must examine them for any unauthorized or missing indorsements or any other problems.
+You agree that the time you have to examine your statement and items and report to us will depend on the circumstances.
 However, this time period shall not exceed 60 days.
 Failure to examine your statement and items and report any errors to us within 60 days of when we first send or make the statement available precludes you from asserting a claim against us for any errors on items identified in that statement and as between you and us the loss will be entirely yours.

 This right of setoff does not apply to this account if prohibited by law.
 For example, the right of setoff does not apply to this account if: (a) it is an Individual Retirement Account or similar tax-deferred account, or (b) the debt is created by a consumer credit transaction under a credit card plan (but this does not affect our rights under any consensual security interest), or (c) the debtor's right of withdrawal only arises in a representative capacity.
 We will not be liable for the dishonor of any check when the dishonor occurs because we set off a debt against this account.
 You agree to hold us harmless from any claim arising as a result of our exercise of our right of setoff.